niekwit/gps-orfeome/README.md

 $$PSI=\sum_{i=1}^nR_i \times i$$

 where:
-- $R_i$ is proportion of the Illumina reads present for an ORF in that given subpopulation $i$.
+- $R_i$ is the proportion of the Illumina reads present for an ORF in that given subpopulation $i$.
 - $n$ is the number of bins.
 - $i$ is the bin number.